abd2re/ib-notes-save/__ECs and Awards.md

 # Do SAT !

 I have been interested in AI and coding for more than 7 years now.
 Over the years I have programmed robots, developed games, created applications and recently started participating in coding competitions to help further boost my college application and  my understanding of computer science.
-Inspirit AI scholars program is a program that will greatly help me achieve my goals as learner
+Inspirit AI scholars program is a program that will greatly help me achieve my goals as learner, the focus on AI that this programs which is a very relevant theme will